gennaroprota/breeze/readme.md

 quality.

-Some components don't take full advantage of the latest standards and some are or will be superseded by standard components or features (e.g. those in the path/ subdirectory).
-But, generally, the library is up to date with C++14.
+Some components don't take full advantage of the latest standards and some are or will be superseded by standard components or features.
+But, generally, the library is up to date with C++17.

 The test/ subdirectories can be a good place to look at if you need to see usage examples (but, please, let me know if you feel that the usage of a component